fmrtl73/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/running-in-production/_index.md

         repl: "3"
       ```

-* Portworx makes best effort to distribute volumes evenly across all nodes and based on the `iopriority` that is requested.
-When Portworx cannot find the appropriate media type that is requested to create a given `iopriority` type, it will attempt to create the volume with the next available `iopriority` level.
+* Portworx makes the best effort to distribute volumes evenly across all nodes and based on the `priority_io` that is requested.
+When Portworx cannot find the appropriate media type that is requested to create a given `priority_io` type, it will attempt to create the volume with the next available `priority_io` level.

       ```text
       kind: StorageClass